jalispran/jalispran/_posts/2020-03-28-Inversion-of-Control.markdown

 The important difference between the two patterns (Dependency Injection and Service Locator) is about **HOW** that implementation is provided to the application class.

 - With *service locator* the application developer asks for the implementation class explicitly.
-This is done by a message to the locator, something like a `getService(ContractImpl.class)`.
+This is done by a message to the locator, something like a `getService(Contract.class)`.
 - With injection there is no explicit request.
 The service just appears in the application class, something like `@Autowired Contract contract`.
 Hence *inversion of control*.
 The control is moved from application developer to the framework.

 ### About Martin Fowler's Definition